Meet the Team

 Licensed Clinical Psychologist

-Dr. Hardie is a licensed Clinical Psychologist, a certified Perinatal Mental Health Specialist (PMH-C) and a PsyPACT credentialed provider.
+Dr. Hardie is a licensed Clinical Psychologist, a certified Perinatal Mental Health Specialist (PMH-C) and has received Authority to Practice Interjurisdictional Telepsychology (APIT) granted by the PSYPACT Commission.
 She earned her doctorate degree in Clinical psychology (Psy.D) from Nova Southeastern University and completed her internship working with adults who presented with a variety of mental health diagnoses in both inpatient and outpatient settings.
 During her postdoctoral residency, she helped develop and integrate a behavioral health department within a primary care clinic.

 The journey of parenthood, which often begins prior to conception, had a profound impact on Dr. Hardie.
 She discovered her passion for working with individuals in all stages of parenthood, with a particular interest in supporting women through infertility and assisted reproduction, pregnancy and postpartum, as well as grief and loss.